xybor-x/enum/README.md

 Serialization and deserialization are essential when working with enums, and our library provides seamless support for handling them out of the box.

-❗ *Note that NOT ALL enum styles support both serialization and deserialization.
-Refer to the [features/serde](#-features).*
+❗ *Note that NOT ALL enum styles support both serialization and deserialization, please refer to the [features/serde](#-features).*

 Currently supported:
 - `JSON`: Implements `json.Marshaler` and `json.Unmarshaler`.